Heydon/cel-animation/README.md

 ### The markup

-First you need to choose a (class) name for your animation and include the "frame" elements within this named container.
+First you need to choose a (class) name for your animation and include the "cell" elements (the independent pictures for the animation) within this named container.
 These can be any type of SVG or HTML elements.
 You should put them in the order you want them animated.

 In the following code, we are using the generic "animation-name" class on an SVG `<g>` element and our frames are `<path>` elements.